hoffm267/book_boy/README.md

   - update scripts after adding backend
 - API
   - fix TODOs in code
+  - make search function that dynamically searched for params in request string
   - call to public library api to find exact version of book/ebook
   - better conversion method than percent (have not tested to see how accurate yet)
   - add tests for progress